heremaps/xyz-documentation/docs/cli/cli.md

     here xyz upload SPACE_ID -f /Users/xyz/data.geojson

-!!! tip "Use streaming for faster upload"
+!!! tip "Use streaming for faster uploads"

     Using streaming via the `upload -s` option will significantly reduce the time required to upload GeoJSON files.
 The default non-streaming mode is useful for troubleshooting.